SUBWAY Chain Becoming More Environmentally Friendly Eco-store Opens In Florida

 â– Packaging:

 SUBWAY® restaurants now offer napkins with 100 percent recycled materials – of which 60 percent is post consumer recyclable, saving an estimated 147,000 trees annually.
 The brand has also switched the materials used for the manufacturing of its cutlery and 32 ounce plastic drinking cups from polystyrene to polypropylene.
 This change has resulted in an annual resin savings of more than 610,000 pounds and saves the equivalent of 13,000 barrels of oil.
-Other areas of SUBWAY® packaging improvements have been made in paper cartons, packaging and trays, bags, 4-cup carriers and lunch boxes, and the reduction of sandwich wrap wax.
+Other areas of SUBWAY® packaging improvements have been made in deli paper cartons, salad packaging and catering trays, specialty sandwich bags, 4-cup carriers and lunch boxes, and the reduction of sandwich wrap wax.

 â– Corporate Social Responsibility:

 The brand enhanced the Code of Conduct it requires its vendors to follow to ensure they are in compliance with fair labor and other practices.
-Vendors must conduct Social Accountability self-audits; uniform vendors must be WRAP (Worldwide Responsible Apparel Producers) Certified; and have enhanced our Good Agricultural Practices (GAP) audits for produce safety.
+Vendors must conduct Social Accountability self-audits; uniform vendors must be WRAP (Worldwide Responsible Apparel Producers) Certified; and have enhanced our Good Agricultural Practices (GAP) audits for produce food safety.

 For the past 10 years, the SUBWAY® brand has been proud to be the leader in providing healthier alternatives to traditionally fatty fast foods and, in 2007, removed what little trans fats it had from its core menu items.
 The SUBWAY® chain is a proud sponsor of the American Heart Association Heart Walks, Jump Rope for Heart, and START!
 Walking at Work programs.